YR/data-store/README.md

 ```

 ### `DataStoreCursor`
-Cursors are lightweight objects that scope `read`/`update` operations, limiting the necessity to have full knowledge of deeply nested data structures:
+Cursors are lightweight objects that scope `read`/`update` operations, limiting the need to have full knowledge of deeply nested data structures:

 ```js
 const cursor = store.createCursor('foo/bar');